 You may omit very large test files and results and only turn these in electronically.
 The official front page that you find at the end of this document must be filled in, dated, and signed by the members of the group.

-One reasonable way of producing your program listing is to print all your programs using the following (all on one line):
+One reasonable way of producing your program listing is to use the following (all on one line):